pijng/moonlogs/README.md

 ## Features

+#### Meta-groups for log organization
-- **Ability to create separate meta-groups to divide logs by domain areas (schemas)**

-    For example, you can create a separate schema for the checkout process, a schema for the change history of user access settings, and a separate schema for the Uber Eats integration module.
+Create separate meta-groups (schemas) to categorize logs by domain areas.
+For instance, create schemas for the checkout process, user access setting changes, and Uber Eats integration.
+Logs within each schema are recorded independently, facilitating efficient event retrieval.

-    Later, each log can be recorded in a separate independent schema, which makes it easy to find the necessary events.

-- **Additional grouping of logs by a given query within a schema to maintain information integrity**

-    For example, when logs are written for a client with ID 4 and a client with ID 5, they will be recorded in different subgroups in the overall schema.

-    This not only allows logs with different set of queries to be separated into separate groups – which increases the ease of searching for specific events – but also increases the integrity of the information because unrelated events will not be mixed together even if they are in the same schema.
+#### Query-based log subgrouping

+Group logs within a schema based on specified queries to enhance information integrity.
+Logs for distinct clients, such as those with IDs 4 and 5, will be segregated within the overall schema.
+This not only simplifies searchability but also ensures unrelated events remain separate even if in the same schema.

-- **Convenient filters for specific schemes**
+#### Custom filters for schemas

-    You can define a unique static set of filters for specific schemes.
-For example, a scheme for Uber Eats will have the filter with fields like: `organization_id`, `order_id`, `external_order_id` and `restaurant_id`.
-And a scheme for loyalty programs will have a filter with fields: `organization_id`, `kind`, `program_id`, `bonus_provider`.
+Define unique static filters for specific schemas, streamlining event retrieval.
+For example, a schema for Uber Eats may have filters like `organization_id`, `order_id`, `external_order_id`, and `restaurant_id`.
+This eliminates the need for manual DSL queries, particularly beneficial for non-technical users.

+#### Convenient schema-based filters

-    Based on each such set of parameters, a convenient filter will be generated on the web interface side, allowing you to find the desired events by simply filling in the values.
-This eliminates the need to manually compose a query with a unique DSL with an undefined set of parameters, which can be confusing and difficult, especially for non-technical personnel.
+Generate convenient filters on the web interface for each schema, simplifying event search by allowing users to input values.
+This eliminates the complexity of composing queries with an undefined set of parameters, making it user-friendly, especially for non-technical personnel.

-- **Flexible log retention time**
+#### Flexible log retention time

-    You can specify different retention times for each schema, depending on your needs.

-    For example, for a «Glovo integration» module schema, you can specify a retention time of 7 days.
-As a result, each individual log in this group will be deleted 7 days after its creation.
-    And for the «User's rights change history» schema you can leave the retention time empty - thus, the logs from this schema will be stored indefinitely.

-    Of course, this setting can be changed at any time as business requirements change.
+Specify varying retention times for each schema to align with specific business needs.
+For instance, set a 7-day retention time for logs in the "Glovo integration" schema, while logs in the "User's rights change history" schema can be stored indefinitely.
+Adjust these settings dynamically as business requirements evolve.